On Convergence of a Three-Layer Semi-Discrete Scheme for the Nonlinear Dynamic String Equation of Kirchhoff-Type with Time-Dependent Coefficients: Introduction

 The works authored by J. Rogava and M. Tsiklauri \cite{RogavaTsiklauri_LocConvg2012,RogavaTsiklauri_EvolEqt2014} are primarily concerned with the development and analysis of a symmetric three-layer semi-discrete scheme for solving the Cauchy problem associated with the abstract generalization of the dynamic Kirchhoff equation.
 In the proposed scheme, the value of a nonlinear term is evaluated at the middle node point, resulting in the transformation of the original problem into a linear one for each temporal layer.
 In \cite{vashakidze2020,vashakidze2022}, the same approach is extended through the combination of the Legendre-Galerkin spectral method for numerically solving the spatial one-dimensional nonlinear dynamic Kirchhoff string equation.
 This choice leads to the reduction of the stated nonlinear problem to a system of linear equations per temporal layer, with the corresponding coefficient matrix being sparse and featuring nonzero elements exclusively on the main diagonal, the second diagonal below it, and the second diagonal above it.
+In the article \cite{RogTsikVash2023}, a semi-discrete scheme is considered for an abstract analogue of the J. Ball beam integro-differential equation, regarding the general nonlinear case.
+The stability and convergence of this scheme are studied.
+The book authored by T. Jangveladze, Z. Kiguradze, and B. Neta \cite{JangKigNeta2016} addresses the design of algorithms for finding numerical solutions and conducting investigations regarding initial-boundary value problems for specific classes of integro-differential equations.